Compare House Removals

 Prepare as well as you can to give the removal company easy access to the bed and its parts on moving day.
 This will be easier as you'll have decluttered and packed your everything already.
 If you're not paying for a packing service and if you can, carefully move the bed parts one by one downstairs so it's all ready for moving day.

 Be sure to label that it's wooden parts of your bed so the removal company know not to stack anything on top or have close contact with something that could cause damage to it.

 Now that you know how to save time and money by packing and moving your bed yourself, why not save on your home removal costs too?
-We'll connect you with up to 6 friendly and professional removal companies in your area and save you up to 70% on the cost along the way.
+We'll connect you with up to 6 removal companies in your area and save you up to 70% on the cost along the way.